madelinegannon/jetson-nano-accessories/README.md

 ### Jetson Nano Accessories
-A variety of 3D printed mounts, adapters, and kits for taking the NVIDIA Jetson Nano anywhere.
+A variety of 3D printed mounts, adapters, and kits for NVIDIA's Jetson Nano.

 <img src="https://github.com/madelinegannon/jetson-nano-builds/blob/master/images/jetson_nano_stand_battery.gif" width=400 align=left>

 ## Overview

-The Jetson Nano is a like a RasberryPi on steroids — not only is it fairly power efficient and has a great GPU, the Nano Dev Kit comes with a number of useful ports and pins for making just about _any_ embedded computing project.
-To jumpstart my creativity in thinking about _what_ I could do with the Nano, I started thinking about _where_ I could take this tiny, portable, powerful computer.
+NVIDIA sent me a few of their new Jetson Nanos to play around and see what I might want to make.
+On first impression — the Nano is a solid Ubuntu computer, but I was really impressed with its portablity: if you look at their [Jetbot](https://github.com/NVIDIA-AI-IOT/jetbot) project, you can see that you can power the Nano plus a few motors with just a mobile phone charger.
+So that got me thinking about all the different — _and weird_ — places I could take a Nano ... and that led to me daydreaming about possible projects with this portable, powerful embedded computer.

-So I decided to make a bunch of mounts, adapters, and kits for a bunch of possible projects.
+To jumpstart my creativity, I decided to make a series of mounts, adapters, and kits for taking the Nano, a battery, and a camera into a bunch of different places.
 Some of them are pragmatic and useful — like the [Tripod Mount Kit](https://github.com/madelinegannon/jetson-nano-builds/blob/master/tripod-mount/).
 Others are a bit more odd and fun — like the [Utility Belt](https://github.com/madelinegannon/jetson-nano-builds/blob/master/utility-belt/) or [Gardening](https://github.com/madelinegannon/jetson-nano-builds/blob/master/gardening/) Kits.
-All of them are meant to spark the imagination to come up with novel use cases for this AI-ready embedded computer.

-All the files to make and modify these builds are included in this repo.
-They will let you attach the Nano to useful things like:
+I've included all the files to make and modify these 3D printable accessories in this repo.
+These kits let you attach the Nano to things like:
 - Glass, with the [Suction Cup Kit](https://github.com/madelinegannon/jetson-nano-builds/blob/master/suction-cup-mount/)
 - Metal, with the [Magnet Kit](https://github.com/madelinegannon/jetson-nano-builds/blob/master/magnetic-mount/)
 - Tripods, with the [Tripod Kit](https://github.com/madelinegannon/jetson-nano-builds/blob/master/tripod-mount/)